"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 1 Peter 5:1-4 - The elders who are among you I exhort, I who am a fellow elder and a witness of the sufferings of Christ, and also a partaker of the glory that will be revealed: Shepherd the flock of God which is among you, serving as overseers, not by compulsion but willingly, not for dishonest gain but eagerly; nor as being lords over those entrusted to you, but being examples to the flock; and when the Chief Shepherd appears, you will receive the crown of glory that does not fade away.

-The number "twenty-four" takes us back to the time of David, when he was making preparations for the temple on his death-bed.
+The number "twenty-four" takes us back to the time of David, when he prepared plans for the temple before he died.
 Of all the Levites, David chose twenty-four thousand, a multiple of twenty-four, to work in the temple:

 1 Chronicles 23:1-4 - So when David was old and full of days, he made his son Solomon king over Israel.
 And he gathered together all the leaders of Israel, with the priests and the Levites.
 Now the Levites were numbered from the age of thirty years and above; and the number of individual males was thirty-eight thousand.
 Of these, twenty-four thousand were to look after the work of the house of the LORD....